luisespino/Coronavirus_2020_11/2020-11/README.md

 With the above it is observed that by day 300, the number of infected will be close to 160,000 people, that is, it will continue to increase.

 The data used for the elaboration of the graph was obtained from [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) In the case of Costa Rica, the first day for the graph is taken on March 5, 2020 with zero infected, and the final data of the graph is for November 8, 2020 with 116,363 infected, for a total of 249 days sample history.

+The code used to generate the graph is [201503821.py](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/src/201503821.py), which is based on a linear regression, with a polynomial of degree 4.

 #### Comparative analysis of coronavirus cases between Costa Rica and Guatemala